<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Travel]]></category>

-<guid isPermaLink="false">https://englewoodreview.com/?p=86110</guid>
+<guid isPermaLink="false">https://englewoodreview.com/?p=173751</guid>

 <description><![CDATA[<p>Where in the world will you take the Englewood REVIEW next?
-From sunny St. Thomas to your local coffee shop, our beloved newspaper is truly a globetrotter.
-Just look at [&#8230;]</p>
+From sunny St. Thomas to your go-to coffee shop and now all the way to Italy, our newspaper really [&#8230;]</p>

-<p>The post <a href="https://englewoodreview.com/join-the-adventure-show-us-your-englewood-review-traveling-the-world/">Join the Adventure: Show Us Your Englewood REVIEW Traveling the World</a> appeared first on <a href="https://englewoodreview.com">Englewood Review</a>.</p>
+<p>The post <a href="https://englewoodreview.com/join-the-adventure-show-us-your-englewood-review-traveling-the-world-3/">Join the Adventure: Show Us Your Englewood REVIEW Traveling the World</a> appeared first on <a href="https://englewoodreview.com">Englewood Review</a>.</p>

 ]]></description>